baidu-research/HNN/README.md

 export LD_LIBRARY_PATH=$CUDA_PATH/lib64:$CUDA_PATH/extras/CUPTI/lib64:$CUDNN_PATH/lib64:$LD_LIBRARY_PATH
 export PATH=$CUDA_PATH/bin:$PATH
 ```
-Note: Newer versions of Python and the above packages are not tested, but there is no reason why they should not work.
-So feel free to play with newer versions.
+Note: Other versions of Python and the above packages are not tested.
+But we believe they should work as long as python3+ is used.

 # Experiments
 ## Synthetic Data